vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_3.md

 ___________

+[^410]: The Tokugawa shogunate and domains restricted people from carrying swords and adopting surnames \(*myōji taitō*\).
+Although sword-carrying privileges and surnames were granted to select commoners by daimyo as a reward for praiseworthy service, their official status remained the same.
+Sometimes, samurai were forced to relinquish their status, and in such cases, the right of *myōji taitō* was renounced.

 **4-41.** When Lord Katsushige successfully landed a huge boar at the Shiroishi hunt, everybody raced forth saying, “My oh my, His Lordship has bagged such a rare and large specimen.”
 Suddenly, the boar jumped to its feet and started to escape.
 The onlookers took flight in the commotion, but Nabeshima Matabei drew his sword and killed the beast.
 While this was happening, Lord Katsushige shielded his face with his sleeve saying, “Dust is getting in my eyes.”
 He was considerately averting his gaze from the disgraceful sight of his bewildered men.

 ___________

 **4-54.** Before passing the reins of power to his son Mitsushige, Lord Katsushige presented him with a scroll consisting of 20 articles.
 These were Lord Katsushige’s principles.
 Included is an account of a discussion held between father and son on day twenty-six of the fifth month \[in Genwa 4 \(1618\)\], when Lord Katsushige visited Lord Naoshige on his deathbed.[^411] Lord Naoshige implored him: “The most important aspect in governing the domain is to retain good men.”
 Lord Katsushige then asked: “Should I pray for capable vassals?”
 Lord Naoshige replied, “People offer prayers making pleas to the Buddha and gods for things they have no capacity to obtain.
 But recruiting fine attendants is something within your powers.”
 “How can I do this?”
 Lord Katsushige asked again.
 “Things tend to be drawn to a man who is partial to them.
 For example, if a man who has never kept a plant before suddenly starts to love flowers, before long he will be surrounded by them, even the odd rare genus.
 In this way, if you are enamored of people, then good men are sure to appear.
 So, just be caring of others.”

+[^411]: He died on day three of the sixth month, 1618.

 Apparently Lord Naoshige also said, “Being devoid of sincerity will render you incapable of success.”
 A number of other topics were also covered.